 Adjusting / Treatment Rooms: The standard closed Adjusting/Treatment Room is 9 feet by 12 feet.
 This will comfortably hold a standard 2 foot by 6 foot adjusting table with about 3 feet of circulation space to work around it, plus a small area for a workspace and storage.
 A semi‐open treatment room can be slightly smaller, closer to 8 feet by 10 feet, because there is not a door.
 An open adjusting area can be even smaller, due to the overlap in the circulation space.
 We recommend at least 4 feet between tables.
 Be sure when planning to allow for work table and/or computer space.
 Extra square footage may be required if you offer additional modalities or specialty equipment within your treatment area.
 If you care for patients in wheelchair, accessibility of the room requires additional square footage as well to accommodate a 60” turning radius.

 Exam Rooms: Most common Exam Rooms are 9 feet by 12 feet .
-This once again allows 3 feet around the 2 foot by 6 foot table and room for standard equipment.
+This once again allows 3 feet clearance for the adjusting or exam table and room for standard equipment.
 If you have additional equipment, you will need to add more space.
 If you don’t need space around an table, you can use less space.

 Therapy and/or Rehabilitation Space: These spaces, and their square footage requirements, will variety greatly per practice and dependent upon the equipment in the space.
 A full rehabilitation space has different needs than a massage room would.
 The only way to determine the square footage needed is by actually laying out the equipment and space requirements for the proper use of that equipment.